 Many projects need to interact with Operations in the organization.
 People involved in these Operations become stakeholders in the project.
 It is highly beneficial for the project manager to identify such people in advance, talk to them and understand any special needs or risks they bring on to the project.

-Note: We shall learn more about identifying stakeholder and the influence they have on the project in Identify Stakeholders process.
+Note: We shall learn more about identifying stakeholder and the influence they have on the project in the article that shows how to Identify Stakeholders.

 A quick question before we move on to the next lesson.